tgvashworth/tgvashworth.github.io/_posts/2016-07-20-technical-lead.md

 Within the team...

 - Be as clear, explicit and transparent as possible, when appropriate
-- Run high-qulity, productive meetings with a clear structure — attendees should know what to expect
+- Run high-quality, productive meetings with a clear structure — attendees should know what to expect
 - Set an example for documenting project management process
 - Trust the team to deliver when responsibility and ownership are given
 - Be able to explain *why* about anything, able to say *I don’t know*, and ready to change my mind